Updated May 23rd, 2022

 Together with scientific communities, such institutions have started a dialogue to build a common infrastructure that will allow scientists, citizens, and companies to access a shared pool of scientific resources.
 This environment is known as the European Open Science Cloud (EOSC).

 The EOSC brings together international and European stakeholders, initiatives, and infrastructures.
 It does so in a federated, virtual, and trusted environment.
 It cuts across borders and scientific disciplines to store, process, share and reuse data and software, which makes these infrastructures indispensable when it comes to openness in research.

 Open research data has been considered a driving force of scientific transparency.
 It refers to the data supporting scientific research results with no restrictions, allowing anyone access.

-The benefits to sharing research data include:
+The benefits of openly sharing research data are essentially endless, and can include:

 - more possibilities for collaboration

 - encouraging other researchers to share their data publicly